 Indeed, this credit card offers 2x miles not just on utilities and monthly bill payments, but all of your purchases.
-This card also gets you a $100 Global Entry/TSA PreCheck application fee credit.
+This card also gets you up to $100 Global Entry or TSA PreCheck application fee credit.

 Once you’ve earned the points, you should strongly consider transferring them to partners for terrific flight redemptions such as Qatar Airways Qsuites or ANA business class.

-When you transfer your points, you’ll notice a typical transfer ratio of 1:1, though there are a few partners that fall under transfer ratios of 2:1.5 or 2:1.
+When you transfer your points, you’ll notice a typical transfer ratio of 1:1, though there are a few partners that fall under transfer ratios of 2:1.5 (EVA Air) or 2:1 (Accor Live Limitless).

 Other ways to redeem Capital One miles include travel purchases, gift cards, experiences, and more.

 Great card for the average spender with no specific focus category; worry-free cash-back earning on everything!

 The Citi Double Cash® Card has long been one of the top cash-back credit cards on the market, and the card now has the ability to earn Citi ThankYou Points!